4-Day Kruger National Park and Panorama Route Safari from Johannesburg

 How long is the drive from Johannesburg to Kruger?

-The transfer is roughly 5–6 hours (about 400–500 km) depending on traffic and stops along Mpumalanga’s scenic route.
+The transfer covers roughly 400–450 km and typically takes 4.5–6 hours depending on traffic and stops along the Panorama Route.

-Is this tour suitable for children or older travelers?
+Are safaris suitable for children and older travelers?

 Book This Experience